-The Outpatient Day Treatment program serves elementary school age children zoned for Tuscaloosa City or Tuscaloosa County Schools.
+The Outpatient Day Treatment program serves elementary school age children zoned for the Tuscaloosa City School.
 The program provides services for four classrooms of eight children, for a maximum of 32 children.
 Children are typically referred due to emotional and behavioral needs that require both more supervision and more-intensive therapeutic services than are available in a regular school setting.

 Children enrolled in this program are provided with extensive instructional and therapeutic services within the context of a therapeutic milieu, to develop self-control, coping skills, social skills, and other skills to enable them to function more adaptively within the regular school setting and within the community.

 The length of stay is typically one academic school year, but it is determined for each student in consultation with family and with the referring school personnel.

 The referral process begins at the school level.
 The child’s elementary school will typically complete the referral, which is then approved by the special education coordinator before being sent to Brewer-Porch.